ppannuto/patpannuto.com/classes/2022/winter/cse291/index.md

 groups will be presenting, and which modalities will be required.

 We'll use the final exam slot–Monday, March 14 from 3-6pm–for the "conference."
+We've been assigned the same location as class, REVELLE NORTH tent, so we'll be in a familiar location :).

 ---